The Prophecy of Elam

-The prophets Isaiah, Jeremiah and Ezekiel all write judgments against Elam.
-But the Prophet Jeremiah especially gives a prophecy about the fate of the ancient nations of Elam (Jeremiah 49:34-39).
-It reads as follows:
+The prophets Isaiah, Jeremiah and Ezekiel all wrote judgments against Elam.
+But the Prophet Jeremiah especially gave a prophecy about the fate of the ancient nations of Elam (Jeremiah 49:34-39).
+It goes as follows:

 “34 That which came as the word of the LORD to Jeremiah the prophet concerning Elam, at the beginning of the reign of Zedekiah king of Judah, saying: